aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 2. On the **Update stack** screen, select **Use current template**, then click **Next**.
 On the **Specify stack details** page, change any parameters needed, then click the **Next** button.
 3. On the **Configure stack options** page, click **Next**.
 4. At the **Review stack** page, review all parameters and settings, click the checkbox next to *I acknowledge that AWS CloudFormation might create IAM resources with custom names*, then click **Submit**.
-5. Wait for the Cloudformation stack to finish updating.
+5. Wait for the CloudFormation stack to finish updating.
 Once completed, the solution is reconfigured with the updated parameters.

 ## Uninstall the solution
 If you need to uninstall the solution for any reason, you can do so by deleting the both the custom IdP and installer stacks using the steps below.